netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Packet Scheduling {#scheduling}

-Packet scheduling helps distributing the transfer load efficiently over multiple paths, see also {{Section 5.5 of QUIC-MP}}.
+Packet scheduling helps to distribute the transfer load efficiently over multiple paths, see also {{Section 5.5 of QUIC-MP}}.